Some new results on decidability for elementary algebra and geometry

-\Section{Concluding remarks} A vector space over the real field is a special case of a module over a ring.
+A vector space over the real field is a special case of a module over a ring.
 Theories of modules over rings have been widely studied, often with a view to applications in algebra.
-However, most of this work has concentrated on single-sorted theories in which quantification over the ring of scalars is not allowed.
-With this restriction, the quantifier elimination procedure of Baur and Monk provides a powerful theoretical tool; see for example, \citeN{Prest}.
+However, most of this work has concentrated on single-sorted theories in which quantification over the ring of scalars is not allowed, the action of the ring on the module being represented by function symbols $f_x$ indexed by ring elements such that $f_x(\Vv) = x\Vv$ in the intended interpretations.
+With this formulation, the procedure of Baur and Monk gives quantifier elimination relative to a set of predicates that specialise to our dimension predicates $\pD_n$ when the ring is a field.
+This procedure provides a powerful theoretical tool; see for example, \citet{Prest}.
 For modules over any B\'{e}zout domain, \citet{vandendries-holly} give a quantifier elimination procedure for formulas in which free scalar variables are allowed.